 The whistleblowing policy is primarily concerned when the interests of other people or those of the school are at risk.
-It only applies if you are raising a concern in public rather than your own individual interest.
+The policy shall only apply if you are raising a concern that you reasonably believe will impact the public, as opposed to a concern that will solely impact your own individual interests.
+It is often the case that a 'whistle blower' is not directly or personally affected by the danger or illegality in question.

 If your concern is about your personal position in school or the way you as an individual have been treated, please raise it through the Grievance Procedure.
+Examples of this would be where the matter is in relation to breaches of an employee's own contract of employment.
 A copy of this is available in school.